DrJodieLord/website/content/authors/admin/_index.md

 - Visitors
 ---

-PhD student within the department of Basic and Clinical Neuroscience, King's College London.
-Project focusses on the integration of metabolomics, genomics and other data modalities to better predict Alzheimer's Disease risk.
+Jodie is a PhD student working within the department of Basic and Clinical Neuroscience, King's College London.
+Her project focusses on the integration of metabolomics data with genomic and non-omic modalities in order to investigate predictive and causal markers of Alzheimer's Disease.
 <br/>

-**Additional current commitments:**
+**Additional current commitments include:**

-- Part-time MSc: Applied Statistical Modelling and Health Informatics.
-Dep. of Biostatistics, KCL.
-Project focusses on high-dimensional mediation methods to identify key mediators within large, highly correlated data.
+- **Part-time MSc:** Applied Statistical Modelling and Health Informatics.
+Department of Biostatistics, KCL.
+Thesis project focusses on high-dimensional mediation methods to identify key mediators within large, highly correlated data.

-- Graduate Teaching Assistant.
-Dep. of Psychology, KCL.
-Includes acting as lead for the "Big Data Analytics in Python" skills mini-module.
+- **Graduate Teaching Assistant:** Department of Psychology, KCL.
+Includes acting as module lead for the "Big Data Analytics in Python" mini-module - responsible for producing all course and assessment material (teaching material openly accessible via my [github](https://github.com/jodielord/python_teaching_material)).

-- Health-care work.
-The Priory Hospital, Roehampton.
+- **Health-care work:** The Priory Hospital, Roehampton.
 Predominantly based within child and adolescent mental health and eating disorder wards.